ti8m/docker-nexus3/oss-https/README.md

 ```

 To run with port 8081 (http) and 8443 (https) and keystore file located under /etc/ssl/nexus/nexus-keystore.jks:

+# ToDO: Update all the following content as it comes from Nexus2!

 ```
 # docker run -d -p 8081:8081 -p 8443:8443 --name nexus -v /etc/ssl/nexus/:/etc/ssl/nexus/ <id>